 Find the full printable recipe with specific measurements below.

-- Peanut butter: Make sure it’s creamy (I prefer Skippy or Jif nut butters).
-The natural drippy type won’t work in this recipe.
+- Peanut butter: I prefer creamy smooth peanut butter from Skippy or Jif.
+The natural peanut butter that is drippy won’t work in this recipe.

 - Butter: Use unsalted butter.
 I let it sit out on the counter for a bit to soften and come to room temperature.